 “Employees with past convictions can be perceived as risky in terms of both safety and productivity, but both research and anecdotal evidence illustrate the opposite,” says Christopher Watler, chief external affairs officer at the Center for Employment Opportunities (CEO), a nonprofit organization that provides people returning from prison immediate paid employment, skills training and ongoing career support.

 In fact, the evidence shows that employees with past convictions are highly productive and motivated workers who have no greater likelihood than their peers to be terminated.
 A 2017 study found that employees with criminal records have a much longer tenure and are less likely to quit their jobs compared to other workers.
 And not only do employees with criminal records stay in their positions longer, their performance tends to be strong, too: 85% of HR professionals indicate that workers with a criminal history are equally or more effective at their jobs compared to their peers.
+Even workers want their employers to engage in fair-chance hiring.

 In addition, a 2018 study of U.S. military enlistees showed that there is no difference between people with felony backgrounds and people without when it comes to leaving their jobs due to poor performance.
 On the contrary, those with records tend to be promoted more quickly, and to higher ranks, than others.